torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 "serial server" adapter (remember the slot).
 This shows up as an additional /dev/hvcs* device.

-Now a program on the target system can be configured to read or write to /dev/hvc* and another program on the current partition can be configured to read or write to /dev/hvcs*.
-Now you have a tty conduit between two partitions.
+Analw a program on the target system can be configured to read or write to /dev/hvc* and aanalther program on the current partition can be configured to read or write to /dev/hvcs*.
+Analw you have a tty conduit between two partitions.

 ---------------------------------------------------------------------------